We keep reading about keystone species. But what is one exactly? Is it a new species?

 When a keystone species disappears from an ecosystem, no other species can fill its role.
 The ecosystem changes, often radically and catastrophically.

-So both the starfish and elephant are considered keystone species along with wolves, mountain lions, beavers, the sugar maple, grizzly bears and a host of others.
+So both the starfish and elephant are considered keystones along with wolves, mountain lions, beavers, the sugar maple, grizzly bears and a host of others.
 Lions and tigers and bears, oh my!